 - Fast or irregular heartbeat

 If there is any concern over the seriousness of a side effect, consult with a medical professional or seek medical care.

 MRSA is a serious and can be life threatening if treatment isn’t successful so a healthcare professional will need to be consulted and allowed to monitor the infection if alternative or natural treatments like Manuka honey are used in treatment.
-Commonly other antibiotics will be used to treat MRSA instead of Rifampin because resistant strains develop rapidly.
+Other commonly antibiotics will be used for treatment instead of Rifampin because resistant strains develop rapidly.
 When administered properly, Rifampin is an effective antibiotic when combined with other drugs to prevent resistance.
-It is useful in the treatment of MRSA when other antibiotics are not successful or a person is allergic to one of the antibiotics that are usually used to treat it.
+It is useful in the treatment when other antibiotics are not successful or a person is allergic to one of the antibiotics that are usually used to treat it.